Singletrack Sidewalks (STS)

 My family loves nature too and loves to be outside for our mental health just as much, if not more than kids do!
 But we can do that using the existing trail.
 Why can’t others?
 When I was a kid, I rode my bike everywhere!!
 I did not tell adults that I couldn’t have fun outside unless I had my own dirt trail!
 Parents having their kids speaking tonight was very manipulative and I think it made people upset who saw through it and walked out!

-KimKy over 5 years ago
+KimKy about 6 years ago

 Golden giddy up keeps saying STS is critical for beginners to learn how to Mt bike, then how has so many Mt bikers, that visit Apex and surrounding areas every day learn to ride?